 My teaching interests span feminisms, critical race theory, queer studies, critical trans studies, abolitionist feminisms and transformative justice.
 Prior to the OU I have taught undergraduate and postgraduate courses at various institutions including the University of York, Durham University, Birmingham University and University of Leeds.

 I have worked on modules such as DD305 Personal Lives and Social Policy (Module Team Chair) and DD105 Introduction to Criminology (as Module Team Member and Deputy Chair).
-From August 2020 I am co-chairing the upcoming level 3 independent project module DD315 Current Issues in Criminology.
+I am currently a Deputy Chair in production on the upcoming level 3 dissertation module DD315 Researching Current Issues in Criminology.

 I am a Senior Fellow of the Higher Education Academy with a specific interest in trauma-informed learning.